SME Taxation: Five rules to succeed

 The importance of the cash flow cannot be overstated.
 The cash flow is whatever amount of money you put aside to cover your corporation’s current expenses (rent, invoices, etc.).
 Newcomers to SME taxation are sometimes oblivious to the many statutory deadlines for returns and/or tax remittances.

 In order to not get caught sleeping on the job, the shrewd entrepreneur uses the cash flow to pay up for any contingency and/or taxes.
 Caught off guard, an enterprise without sufficient cash flow – when for instance a client delays paying – may fail.
-The wise therefore will set aside a monthly amount sufficient to face up any headwinds and pay current expenses and/or taxes
+The wise therefore will set aside a monthly amount sufficient to face up any headwinds and pay current expenses and/or taxes.

 Do not throw away your invoices